 Many individuals seek treatment to improve its appearance.
 The aim of treatment is to reduce the redness and improve the skin texture.

-This information is provided by Dr Davin Lim Dr Alvin Lim
+This information has been written by Dr Davin Lim Dr Alvin Lim.